alexLiu2012/dotnetcore-mvc/1- about dependency injection/1_ about dependency injection.md

 public static class ActivatorUtilities
 {
     private static void FindApplicableConstructor(
-            [DynamicallyAccessedMembers(
-                DynamicallyAccessedMemberTypes
-                	.PublicConstructors)] Type instanceType,
+        [DynamicallyAccessedMembers(DynamicallyAccessedMemberTypes.PublicConstructors)] Type instanceType,
         Type[] argumentTypes,
         out ConstructorInfo matchingConstructor,
         out int?[] matchingParameterMap)
     {
         ConstructorInfo? constructorInfo = null;
         int?[]? parameterMap = null;

-        if (!TryFindPreferredConstructor(
-            	instanceType,
-            	argumentTypes,
-            	ref constructorInfo,
-            	ref parameterMap) &&
+        if (!TryFindPreferredConstructor(instanceType, argumentTypes, ref constructorInfo, ref parameterMap) && !TryFindMatchingConstructor(instanceType, argumentTypes, ref constructorInfo, ref parameterMap))
-            !TryFindMatchingConstructor(
-                instanceType,
-                argumentTypes,
-                ref constructorInfo,
-                ref parameterMap))
         {
             string? message =
-                $"A suitable constructor for type '{instanceType}'
-                'could not be located.
-Ensure the type is concrete 'and all parameters of a public constructor are 'either registered as services or passed as arguments.
+                $"A suitable constructor for type '{instanceType}' could not be located.
+Ensure the type is concrete 'and all parameters of a public constructor are either registered as services or passed as arguments.
                 'Also ensure no extraneous arguments are provided.";

             throw new InvalidOperationException(message);
         }